Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

 Marquette Schedule Analysis

-- The Golden Eagles' best victory of the season came against the Arkansas Razorbacks, a top 100 team (No. 57), according to our computer rankings.
-The Golden Eagles claimed the 74-58 neutral-site win on November 25.
+- The Golden Eagles' signature victory of the season came against the Arkansas Razorbacks, a top 100 team (No. 57), according to our computer rankings.
+The Golden Eagles registered the 74-58 neutral-site win on November 25.

-- Marquette has tied for the 10th-most Quadrant 2 wins in the country (two).
+- Marquette has tied for the 10th-most Quadrant 2 victories in the country (two).

+- The Golden Eagles have tied for the 17th-most Quadrant 3 victories in the country (three).

 Get tickets for any college basketball game this season at Ticketmaster!